Polis Evo 3: Plot

 The film starts with Inspector Khai and Inspector Sani being interrogated inside a gang hideout.
 Inspector Sani is forced by the gang leader to shoot Inspector Khai, but as Khai is wearing a protective vest, he kills the person dragging his "body" away, which leads to a fight between everyone in the room.
 After knocking the leader unconscious, Khai and Sani carry his body outside, only to be discovered as police officers.
 This leads to another shootout, with Khai, Sani and the gang leader escaping via jumping out a window.
 During the aftermath of the fight, Khai notices Reza in a hoodie looking at them.

 The film transitions to Sani's family estate in Terengganu.
 There, it is revealed that Khai is dating Anis.

 At Penang Island, Reza is seen holding a cop hostage.
 Reza gives the cop a choice: to set off a bomb hidden inside a nearby restaurant, or to set off another bomb hidden inside another nearby restaurant in which the cop's wife and daughter is in.
 He ends up setting off both bombs while fighting Reza, and is killed.

 Inspector Khai and Inspector Sani, along with the rest of the UKAP team, is called for a meeting involving the bombings.
-It is revealed that Reza was last seen attempting suicide by burning down his house whilst in it, and also that Semtex, possibly smuggled in by terrorist leader Gaya, was used for the bombings.
+It is revealed that Reza was last seen attempting suicide by burning down his house whilst in it, and also that Semtex, possibly smuggled in by arms dealer Gaya, was used for the bombings.
 The UKAP team is assigned with tracking down Gaya's location and obtaining burner phones used to call Reza, along with tracking his location.

 During the operation, Khai successfully obtains the phones.
 However, they are found, leading to a shootout.

 While walking in the night market with Anis and Sani, Khai spots and tries to capture Reza.
 He attempts to kill Reza but fails to and spares him.

 While Sani talks to Khai, Khai reveals that Reza was his ex-partner in the police force.
 Reza's wife, Farah was killed during an operation to take down Ops Sabrum, since Khai failed to detonate a bomb inside a building they were operating in.
 This leads to the start of Reza's hatred towards him.